 Change in H-1B Beneficiary Job Duties, Work Location, or Resignation/Termination of Employee

-The Employing Department is responsible for notifying the International Employment Specialist if the H-1B beneficiary's job duties change, if the location of employment has changed, or if the H-1B beneficiary resigns/is terminated from his/her position.
+The Employing Department is responsible for notifying the International Employment Coordinator if the H-1B beneficiary's job duties change, if the location of employment has changed, or if the H-1B beneficiary resigns/is terminated from his/her position.
 A change in job duties, job location, resignation, or termination of the H-1B beneficiary creates certain legal obligations on the part of the University to amend/revise/revoke documentation which was filed pertaining to the H-1B beneficiary's status.

 UT Arlington International Travel Policies for H-1B Employees

-Foreign national employees currently maintaining H-1B status must check in with the International Employment Specialist at least two weeks prior to engaging in international travel.
+Foreign national employees currently maintaining H-1B status must check in with the International Employment Coordinator at least two weeks prior to engaging in international travel.
 This purpose of this policy is to ensure that employees have all of the proper documentation to return to the U.S. and to ensure that employees are aware of the potential risks of international travel.
 Travel Warning: it is likely that a foreign national employee will encounter significant wait times when applying for a re-entry visa to the U.S. at the embassy/consulate abroad.
 If this situation arises, there is nothing that The University of Texas at Arlington can do to assist the employee, aside from providing the employee with paperwork documenting his/her current non-immigrant status.
 Wait times are a direct result of increased U.S. security measures and are unavoidable.
 Please consider that such wait times may impact your employment in that you will may be delayed in resuming your job duties.